-Observations: Traditionally, companies were wary of only the Layer 4 (Network) Distributed denial-of-service attacks.
-However, Layer 7 (Application) DDoS has emerged as a prominent automated attack threat that abuses limitations in server-application memory and performance.
-In fact, it does not require the same level of skill or resources like the network layer.
+Observations: Traditionally, companies were wary of only Layer 4 (Network) Distributed denial-of-service attacks.
+However, Layer 7 (Application) DDoS has emerged as a prominent automated attack threat that abuses limitations in server application memory and performance.
+In fact, it does not require the same level of skill or resources as the network layer.

 11. SQL Injection is the most common ‘Critical’ vulnerability found by Indusface Web Application Scanning.

 12. Amongst ‘High’ severity vulnerabilities, 91% were Cross-Site Scripting.